Laser eye surgery is a surgical procedure used to correct myopia (nearsighted vision),

 by reshaping the anterior corneal surface.

-The upper limits of laser correction for Myopia are at the level of 10 - 12 diopters and for Hyperopia and Astigmatism at the level of 6 diopters.
+The upper limits of laser correction for Myopia are up to 10 - 12 diopters and for Hyperopia and Astigmatism up to 6 diopters.

 They are not able to correct Presbyopia without affecting the far vision and contrast sensitivity except in Hyperopic patients which are the best candidates to correct Presbyopia without any compromise in contrast sensitivity and far vision.